 - Help a pet who is too stressed at the shelter

-– The typical need for foster care is two weeks.
-Just two weeks!
+- Foster care can last as short as two weeks.
 This gives us time to bring the animal up to date on vaccinations and make space for him/her at the Adoption Center.
 This short amount of time in your life will often mean the difference between life and death for an animal in need.
-(Please note: the two week time frame applies only to dogs and cats who are 6 weeks or older.
-Any other animal cannot be kept at the Adoption Center and therefore must be kept in foster until adopted.)

 - Fospice homes (for animals with a terminal illness but good quality of life) are always needed.

 - Over 400 animals each day are cared for in our amazing foster home network.
 Be that most vital link for a pet while it goes from homeless uncertainty to a loving, forever home!
 Email email@example.com to learn more, or call 828-505-3440, extension 112.

 Please ensure you meet these requirements to be able to foster for BWAR: